OutSystems/docs-product/src/setup-infra-platform/setup/disable-registered-role-error.md

 # Disable Registered Role Required error logs

 It's common to find the error `Registered Role Required` in the error logs.
-This error happens when a request is made to the server by the app after the session has expired.
+This exception happens when an expired user session requests any action that requires a registered role.
+A registered role refers to any non-anonymous role, including custom roles.
 Considering the asynchronous nature of reactive and mobile apps that contain multiple actions, these errors can multiply in the error logs.
 Sometimes, OutSystems developers consider these messages irrelevant and prefer to disable them.
-This article gives a context about why these error messages happen and how to disable them.
+This article explains why these error messages happen and how to disable them.

 ![Example of Registered Role Required error messages in the OutSystems error log.](images/disable-registered-role-error-sc.png "Screenshot of the Registered Role Required error in OutSystems logs")